Carbon monoxide poisoning

 Signs and symptoms of carbon monoxide poisoning may include:

 - Loss of consciousness

-Carbon monoxide poisoning can be especially dangerous for people who are sleeping or intoxicated.
-People may have irreversible brain damage or even be killed before anyone realizes there's a problem.
+Carbon monoxide poisoning can be particularly dangerous for people who are sleeping or intoxicated.
+People may have irreversible brain damage or even die before anyone realizes there's a problem.